 When we met as an Advisory Council on December 19th, for the first time I let the council set the targets and tactics for the year 2020.
 In all our years past I was the one stressing to put it all together and I released that!
 What came of the conversation and target setting was the best Council meeting we have ever had.
 Allowing others to have ownership is powerful and I wish I’d done this sooner.
 BV Ag Ed Vision 2025 is truly the communities vision of our program and I am excited to see how it will influence our students, school, and community in the years to come!

 These are just a few smattering of the key moments from 2019.
 I owned my #OneWord Moments and fully intend to do so with my 2020 #OneWord.
 Cherish the final moments of this year and decade tonight with family and friends.
-I know we will be continuing the family tradition of the past 12 years celebrating New Years Eve all together.

 Take care my friends and see you all in 2020! 🙂